Skip to content

 Here's the one meta tip that changes everything: if there's anything you want your LLM coding agent to remember for future sessions, just tell it to "Please update AGENTS.md with..." and then specify what you want it to remember.

-AGENTS.md serves as durable repository memory.
-It automates the repetitive task of teaching your agent the same preferences over and over.
+That habit is what makes repository memory durable.
+AGENTS.md automates the repetitive task of teaching your agent the same preferences over and over.

 What is AGENTS.md?